 The Omai gold mine project is located within the Guiana Shield in the interior of Guyana along the Essequibo River.
-The property consists of a 100% undivided interest in a 4,590 acre prospecting license granted from the Guyanese government to Avalon for an initial period of 3 years.
+The property consists of a 100% undivided interest in a 4,590 acre prospecting license granted from the Guyanese government to Omai Gold Mines for an initial period of 3 years.
 The project is located approximately 60 km from the city of Linden and is accessible by road and airstrip from the capital, Georgetown.

 Omai is a past-producing gold mine that opened in 1992 and produced approximately 3.7 Moz gold, making it the largest gold mine in South America at the time.
 The mine was subsequently shut down in 2006, largely due to a weak gold price.
 As such, there is existing infrastructure on site including building infrastructure, tailings pond, cell service, ferry landing, and an airstrip.

 The historic open-pit mine focused on two deposits at the Fennell pit and Wenot pit.
-During the period between 1992-2005, the pits produced 1.9 Moz and 1.8 Moz gold respectively.
+From 1992-2005 the pits produced 1.9 Moz and 1.8 Moz gold respectively.
 Previous drilling completed by IAMGOLD indicates that the mineralization in the Wenot pit and the Fennell pit extends below the current put limits, potentially connecting at depth.
 Additionally, the geology of the Wenot pit area indicates that mineralization continues along the strike both east and west of the current pit limits.